Kong/docs.konghq.com/app/enterprise/2.1.x/kong-for-kubernetes/deployment-options.md

 In general, DB-less deployments are simpler to maintain and require less resources to run, and as such are the preferred option for Kong for Kubernetes.
-These deployments use the `kong-enterprise-k8s` image and must set `KONG_DATABASE=off` in their environment variables.
+These deployments must set `KONG_DATABASE=off` in their environment variables.

-Database-backed deployments offer a wider range of features using the `kong-enterprise-edition` image.
+Database-backed deployments offer a wider range of features.
 Review the sections below to determine if your use case requires a feature that is not available in DB-less deployments.

 ### Feature availability

 Some Kong Enterprise features are not available in DB-less deployments.
-Use the `kong-enterprise-edition` image and a database-backed deployment if you want to use:
+Use a database-backed deployment if you want to use:

 * Dev Portal
 * Brain